5 Best Practices for Loyalty Programs

-A recent posting on the Fast Company website was chock full of wisdom and it deserves to be shared!
+A recent posting on the Fast Company website was chock full of wisdom, and it deserves to be shared.
 If you missed it, author Don Peppers outlined five important best practices that characterize a solid loyalty program.
-So, if you’re thinking about a loyalty program for your business, or if you’re trying to upgrade your current one, checkout the checklist below:
+So if you’re thinking about a loyalty program for your business, or if you’re trying to upgrade your current one, take a look at this checklist:

 1. Never waste an opportunity to gain insight about a customer.

 An effective loyalty program will offer a choice of services or treatments in order to reveal more about a customer’s personal preferences.
 Providing points in return for completing surveys or responding to inquiries can generate a wealth of insights, but so can more specific offers designed to illuminate different customers’ motivations.

 2. An effective program offers modularity, enabling participants to mix and match aspects to their own preferences.

 Modular offerings are a practical way to allow for customer-driven personalization of a program without going to the extreme of full customization.
 Key aspects of the program, like member qualification, can be developed with several alternatives, and customers can be offered a set of guided choices to select from.
 A sophisticated marketing approach would offer different sets of choices for different groups of customers based on their value, so everybody wouldn’t be choosing from the same set.
 In addition, modularity will allow a program to incorporate partners and co-sponsors more easily.

 3. Consumers value openness.
 They want a service or program that works with other programs.